 Enquiry form could not be loaded

-A Master of Laws (LLM) is a postgraduate degree designed to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
-Specially designed for law and non-law graduates who want to gain a Master’s qualification in law, this course focuses specifically on developing an in-depth knowledge of Company Law in practice.
+A Master of Laws (LLM) in Company Law is a postgraduate degree designed for law and non-law graduate to enhance your academic legal knowledge.
+This course focuses specifically on developing an in-depth knowledge of Company Law in practice and can open up pathways to careers in International Relations, Management, Politics, Business and more

 International Students: we are no longer accepting applications from people who need a Student Route visa for full-time courses that start before July 2023.